 ➤ You can also easily get a taxi or order an Uber when you need to.

-➤ Another very practical option for seeing the best sights in Lisbon is this Hop-On Hop-Off Bus, Tram and Boat Ticket.
+➤ Another very practical option for seeing the best sights in Lisbon is this Hop-On Hop-Off Bus, Tram, and Boat Ticket.
 It gives you access to 2 double-decker bus tours.

 There are a number of routes available to choose from so you can hop off on your preferred tourist destinations along the way, and then hop back on.
 You can do as many stops as you desire along the route over a designated duration of hours.